atharvpathak19-netizen/World_Game/README.md

 - A terminal that supports ANSI color codes (most modern terminals).

+## Future developments:
-## Future developments that I can think of is use of CMake to make this program dynamic to operating systems so that my lil' sister can also play this.
+-I can think of is use of CMake to make this program dynamic to operating systems so that my lil' sister can also play this.

 ## 💻 How to Compile and Run